Hydrogen kit build guide#

 Placing the light blocker#

 Because the LEDs for Hydrogen's two channels are so close together, a small light blocker is used to keep them from bleeding into each other.
-You'll need the light blocker and the glue dot for this next step.
+There are two versions of the light blocker out there:

 Prepare the glue dot by peeling off the white paper.
 Don't remove the clear film yet.